LiJinyao/naiveDB/doc/test cases/DELETE.md

 input:

 ```
-DELETE FROM person WHERE Sex = "Male"
+DELETE FROM person WHERE Sex = 'Male'
 ```
 expect: